microsoft/azure-health-data-services-workshop/Challenge-03/Readme.md

 + [good_bundles.zip](./samples/good_bundles.zip)
 + [bad_bundles.zip](./samples/bad_bundles.zip)

-## Step 2 - Read about FHIR-Bulk Loader operation
+## Step 2 - Get information about FHIR-Bulk Loader operation

 Visit the FHIR-Bulk Loader (OSS) repository [here](https://github.com/microsoft/fhir-loader) and read the documentation for instructions on how to upload bulk FHIR data into Azure API for FHIR (the process simply involves uploading files to a blob storage container in Azure).